 Torri Xutu’s surroundings are also of great local importance in Malta.
 Its value to science, wealth of marine and terrestrial biodiversity, and proximity to Malta’s ancient Neolithic temples of Ħaġar Qim and Mnajdra are priceless.
 The tower’s restoration forms part of a strategy to enhance the tourism industry in the southwest region of Malta.

-Torri Xutu is scheduled to be re-opened to the public by 2018.
+Torri Xutu is scheduled to be re-opened to the public in 2019.

 History of Torri Xutu